atlas-open-data-docs/WoW/README.md

 ** We can evaluate together the viability and fit into the project.

 **We will appreciate if you let us know in advance of any update or idea, opening a ticket in our Jira project https://its.cern.ch/jira/browse/MYATLAS**
-* The project is monitor for a small team, improving the chances of a prompt answer.
+* The project is monitoring for a small team, improving the chances of a prompt answer.
 And to avoid any conflict with planned interventions/updates.

 ---

 ## How to contribute?
 The site is integrated to the GitLab CI/CD, so, the simplest way to edit the site is editing the content directly in the GitLab Web UI.
-* The website pages uses Markdown, making very easy to contribute.
+* The website pages use Markdown, making very easy to contribute.
  * Just like this README.**md** :)
  * It also has HTML, JavaScript and custom CSS to enhance the UX.
 * The **content of the website is located in the folder called** ```content```.
 * All the other folders are needed by [Hugo](https://gohugo.io/) to rendering and build the site. * Please, **do not modify files outside the folder** ```content```.

 #### See this example
 * **A)** You can start from the [GitLab project](https://gitlab.cern.ch/atlas-outreach-data-tools/aod-website-hugo-framework/).
-Don't forget to login to CERN GitLab first.
+Don't forget to log in to CERN GitLab first.

 ![](pics/hugo-edit-example-01.png)